-On November 9, 2018, the mother of 15 year-old Pierce Schwartz returned home to find Pierce and his best friend Samuel Yeargain (also 15) shot dead in a murder-suicide.
+On November 9, 2018, the mother of 15 year-old Samuel Yeargain returned home to find him and his best friend Pierce Schwartz (also 15) shot dead in a murder-suicide.
 Both boys had wounds to the head.
 They were students at Lamar High School in Houston, Texas.

 According to the Houston Police Department, the firearm used in the shooting was a “family-owned gun.”
-Pierce’s mother, who has not been identified, told officers who arrived at the crime scene that her son was dealing with “chronic mental [health] issues.”
+Samuel’s mother, who has not been identified, told officers who arrived at the crime scene that her son was dealing with “chronic mental [health] issues.”
+Pierce’s death was ruled as a homicide.

 Texas has a Child Access Prevention (CAP) law that penalizes parents/guardians when children age 17 years and younger gain unauthorized access to unsecured firearms.